thachda0106/thachda0106/README.md

 ### Hi there 👋
-🔭 My name is Ngọc Thạch, I'm majoring in SoftWare Engineering at the PTITHCM university.
+🔭 My name is Ngọc Thạch, I'm majoring in Software Engineering at the PTITHCM university.

 👯I love to learn and research new technology.
 I am always energetic and eager to learn new skills.